 Here’s a brief intro on how to do the swap yourself.
 Note that these are basic steps intended to give you an idea of what’s involved, and by no means a definitive guide as the installation steps will vary based on the components you select.

-- Raise the car using either a car lift or jack stands and unbolt all the plastic body panels from the undercarriage.
+- Raise the car using a car lift and unbolt all the plastic body panels from the undercarriage.

 - Unbolt the driveshaft from the differential.

 - You’ll need to unbolt two 14 mm bolts from the middle of the driveshaft.
 After that, slide the driveshaft out.